 4. Culture of Spiti

 Given the relatively small region of Spiti, it is easier to get the hang of the culture of the region.
 In Ladakh, you mostly focus on the landscapes, which are also plenty in Spiti.
-However, Spiti has an added advantage of truly immersing yourself in the life of the region.
+However, Spiti has the added advantage of truly immersing yourself in the life of the region.

 You can plan your travels in a manner where you could attend major festivals in the region.
 Also, here, you can visit Key Monastery – dating back to 996 AD.
 This monastery is one of the many monasteries you can visit and understand more about art, architecture, religion, culture, and everything else in between it!